bopen/earthdatahub-catalogue/catalogue/era5/description.md

 ERA5 provides hourly estimates for a large number of atmospheric, ocean-wave and land-surface quantities.
 An uncertainty estimate is sampled by an underlying 10-member ensemble at three-hourly intervals.
 Ensemble mean and spread have been pre-computed for convenience.
 Such uncertainty estimates are closely related to the information content of the available observing system which has evolved considerably over time.
-They also indicate flow-dependent sensitive areas.
+They also indicate flow-dependent sensitive areas.--->